vmthunder/spec/cachegroup.rst

 flash-based SSDs.
 The device mapper target (DM-Cache) reuses the metadata library used in the thin-provisioning library.
 Both write-back and write-through are supported by DM-Cache.
-The problem of DM-Cache is that its metadata device is not easy to handle, and SSD still cannot be removed freely so far.
+The problem of DM-Cache is that its metadata device is not easy to handle.

 LVM-Cache
 LVM-Cache is built on top of DM-Cache so that logical volumes can be turned into